MarioMey/obs-osc-pythonscript/README.md

 /source_capture_window
 ```
 #### Source tween
 For the moment, it can change a value of a setting of a filter of a source.
-For example: opacity.` or `inOutCubic`.
+For example: opacity.
 ```
 /source_tween to_value source_name filter_name setting to_value duration delay ease_type
 /source_tween from_to_value source_name filter_name setting from_value to_value duration delay ease_type